 Founded in 1951 by the National Football Foundation, the College Football Hall of Fame immortalizes the greatest of the amateur gridiron.
 5.1 million people have coached or played the game and less than 1,300 are inductees in the Hall.
 This makes the College Football Hall of Fame an extremely selective group of individuals.

 Originally slated to be built on the Rutgers University campus – home of the first college football game in 1869 – the Hall ultimately found its first home in Kings Mill, Ohio in 1978.
 The Ohio location closed in 1992 and the Hall relocated to South Bend, Indiana where it resided from 1995 to 2012.

 In 2014, the College Football Hall of Fame opened in Atlanta, a major hub of college football activity, a convention and tourist destination, and home of one of the nation’s busiest airports.
 It’s a $68.5 million, 95,000 square foot, state-of-the-art tribute to 977 players, 211 coaches, and countless fans.

-Located in the heart of Atlanta’s sports, tourism and entertainment districts, the College Football Hall of Fame and Chick-fil-A Fan Experience is steps away from the iconic Centennial Olympic Park and surrounded by other attractions including the World of Coca-Cola, the Georgia Aquarium, CNN Center, and much more.
+Located in the heart of Atlanta’s sports, tourism and entertainment districts, the Chick-fil-A College Football Hall of Fame is steps away from the iconic Centennial Olympic Park and surrounded by other attractions including the World of Coca-Cola, the Georgia Aquarium, CNN Center, and much more.

 In addition to celebrating the best of college football, the Hall serves as one of the most unique and popular private event spaces in Atlanta.
 The Hall also provides a platform for character development initiatives, community outreach and education throughout the city.

 Three floors, five themed galleries and over 50 interactive exhibits, including a 47-yard football field and a three-story wall of over 750 college football helmets, awaits visitors.
-Purchase your tickets and visit the College Football Hall of Fame and Chick-fil-A Fan Experience today.
+Purchase your tickets and visit the Chick-fil-A College Football Hall of Fame today.